executors/executors/wording_front_matter.md

 ```

 It should be possible to replace `just(3)` with a call to any asynchronous API
-whose return type satisfies the correct concept and have this program continue
+whose return type satisfies the correct concept and maintain this program's
-to work.
-Generic algorithms like `when_all` and `when_any` would permit users
+correctness.
+Generic algorithms like `when_all` and `when_any` would permit
-to express fork/join concurrency in their DAGs.
+users to express fork/join concurrency in their DAGs.
 As with STL’s `iterator`
 abstraction, the cost of satisfying the conceptual requirements are offset by
 the expressive wins of being able to reuse a large and composable library of
 algorithms.

 ### Current techniques

-There are many extant techniques for creating chains of dependent asynchronous
+Many are techniques for creating chains of dependent asynchronous execution.
-execution.
-Ordinary callbacks have been used very successfully for many years
+Ordinary callbacks have enjoyed success in C++ and elsewhere for years.
+More
-to create asynchronous dependent chains of dependent work in C++ and elsewhere.
-More modern codebases have switched to using some variation of the
+modern codebases have switched to variations of promise/future abstractions
-promise/future abstraction that support continuations (e.g.,
-    `std::experimental::future::then`).
-In C++20 and beyond, we could even
+that support continuations (e.g., `std::experimental::future::then`).
+In C++20
-imagine standardizing on coroutines, so that launching an async operation
+and beyond, we could even imagine standardizing on coroutines, so that
-returns an awaitable.
-Each of these approaches has strengths and weaknesses.
+launching an async operation returns an awaitable.
+Each of these approaches has
+strengths and weaknesses.

 **Promises and futures**, as traditionally realized, require the dynamic
 allocation and management of a shared control block, some form of